OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 - You only need to use the MSAL.js library and don’t need the `getAccessToken` function in Office.js.
 - You can call services such as Microsoft Graph with an access token from your client code as an SPA.
 There’s no need for a middle-tier server.
 - You can use incremental and dynamic consent for scopes.
-- You don't need to [preauthorize your hosts](/microsoftteams/platform/m365-apps/extend-m365-teams-personal-tab?tabs=manifest-teams-toolkit#update-azure-ad-app-registration-for-sso) (For example, Teams, Office) to call your endpoints.
+- You don't need to [preauthorize your hosts](/microsoftteams/platform/m365-apps/extend-m365-teams-personal-tab?tabs=manifest-teams-toolkit#update-azure-ad-app-registration-for-sso) (for example, Teams, Office) to call your endpoints.

 ## NAA supported accounts and hosts